jeepman32/naudiodon/README.md

     sampleFormat: portAudio.SampleFormat16Bit,
     sampleRate: 48000,
     deviceId: -1, // Use -1 or omit the deviceId to select the default device
-    closeOnError: true // Close the stream if an audio error is detected, if set false then just log the error }
+    closeOnError: true, // Close the stream if an audio error is detected, if set false then just log the error },
 });

 // Create a stream to pipe into the AudioOutput
-// Note that this does not strip the WAV header so a click will be heard at the beginning var rs = fs.createReadStream('steam_48000.wav');
+// Note that this does not strip the WAV header so a click will be heard at the beginning var rs = fs.createReadStream("steam_48000.wav");

 // Start piping data and start streaming rs.pipe(ao);